aws/s2n-tls/docs/USAGE-GUIDE.md

 ## Initialization and Teardown

 The s2n-tls library must be initialized with `s2n_init()` before calling most library functions. `s2n_init()` MUST NOT be called more than once, even when an application uses multiple threads or processes. s2n attempts to clean up its thread-local memory at thread-exit and all other memory at process-exit.
-Call `s2n_cleanup()` from every thread or process created after `s2n_init()` if you are using a thread library other than pthreads.
+However, this may not work if you are using a thread library other than pthreads.
+In that case you should call `s2n_cleanup()` from every thread or process created after `s2n_init()`.

 Initialization can be modified by calling `s2n_crypto_disable_init()` or `s2n_disable_atexit()` before `s2n_init()`.